robur-coop/mollymawk-handbook/src/accounts.md

 *   **Safety Lock:** The system prevents the deactivation or removal of administrator privileges if the target user is the *last* remaining active administrator or active user, ensuring the system never becomes locked out.

 ## Logging in

+You can log in to an account by navigating to the `/sign-in` endpoint.

 ![Mollymawk Sign In page](images/sign_in.png)